zalando/zalenium/README.md

   * `--maxDockerSeleniumContainers` -> Max number of docker-selenium containers running at the same time.
 Default is 10.
   * `--sauceLabsEnabled` -> Start Sauce Labs node or not.
 Defaults to 'false'.
   * `--browserStackEnabled` -> Start Sauce Labs node or not.
 Defaults to 'false'.
+  * `--startTunnel` -> When using Sauce Labs and/or BrowserStack, starts Sauce Connect and/or BrowserStackLocal.
+Defaults to 'false'.
   * `--videoRecordingEnabled` -> Sets if video is recorded in every test.
 Defaults to 'true'.
   * `--screenWidth` -> Sets the screen width.
 Defaults to 1900.
   * `--screenHeight` -> Sets the screen height.
 Defaults to 1880.